 Table of Contents

 The .NET class library provides a MemoryStream class representing a stream of bytes stored in memory.
 It operates in one of two implied modes: expandable (dynamic) or fixed, determined by how you instantiate the MemoryStream instance.
-In expandable mode, the MemoryStream class uses a single-byte array to store the data, and the array is resized as needed to accommodate the data as the length and capacity change.
-In fixed mode, the MemoryStream class uses a fixed-size byte array to store the data provided to the constructor during instantiation.
+In expandable mode, the MemoryStream class uses a single byte array to store the data, resizing the array as needed to accommodate changes in length and capacity.
+In fixed mode, the MemoryStream class uses a fixed-size byte array provided during instantiation.

-The MemoryStream class is optimized for, and works well in, fixed mode, providing Stream semantics to a byte array you have already allocated.
-However, in expandable mode, the MemoryStream class can result in poor performance and a lot of garbage collection pressure when working with large amounts of memory, many MemoryStream instances being created and disposed of frequently, or when the stream instances grow dynamically.
+The MemoryStream class is optimized for fixed mode, providing Stream semantics to a pre-allocated byte array.
+However, in expandable mode, the MemoryStream class can result in poor performance and significant garbage collection (GC) pressure when working with large amounts of memory, frequently creating and disposing of MemoryStream instances, or dynamically growing streams.

 Memory Traffic

-Even relatively small memory streams can generate a lot of memory traffic by allocating and releasing memory buffers.
-This can lead to performance issues by putting pressure on the garbage collector.
+Even relatively small memory streams can generate significant memory traffic (churn) by frequently allocating and releasing memory buffers, leading to performance issues and GC pressure.

-Larger memory streams can cause issues because they can create allocations on the Large Object Heap (LOH).
-The LOH is a particular heap in the .NET runtime that is used to store large objects (objects that are 85,000 bytes or larger by default).
-The LOH is not usually compacted by the garbage collector, which means that if you have a lot of large objects on the LOH, it can become fragmented over time, leading to performance issues.
+Larger memory streams can exacerbate these issues by creating allocations on the Large Object Heap (LOH).
+The LOH is used to store large objects (85,000 bytes or larger by default) and is typically not compacted by the garbage collector, which can lead to fragmentation and performance degradation over time.

 Usage

-To create a MemoryStreamSlim instance, use one of the Create static overload methods on the MemoryStreamSlim class.
-These methods allow you to create a MemoryStreamSlim instance with an optional specified initial capacity, select options for the stream instance, or provide an existing byte array to wrap.
+To create a MemoryStreamSlim instance, use one of the Create static overload methods.
+These methods allow you to specify an initial capacity, configure options for the stream instance, or provide an existing byte array to wrap.

 using KZDev.PerfUtils;